mpatrickUH/ECE6357-DES-3DES-AES-Encryption/README.md

 #ECE6357-DES-3DES-AES-Encryption
 #All .mat files are message/keys used to test the code.
 At this time, this code is not set up to be able to take any kind of input.
 It only takes hex message/keys but as far as I can tell it is working correctly.

-#DES.m
-#Used as a 1 shot to both encrypt/decrypt at the same time.
+#DES.m - Used as a 1 shot to both encrypt/decrypt at the same time.
 Calls DES_encrypt.m & DES_decrypt.m
-#DES_encrypt.m
+#
-#The encryption algorithm as a function called by DES.m
+#DES_encrypt.m - The encryption algorithm as a function called by DES.m
-#DES_decrypt.m
-#The decryption algorithm as a function called by DES.m
+#DES_decrypt.m - The decryption algorithm as a function called by DES.m
 #
 #DES_encrypt_.m
 #A stand-alone for the encryption used to find the time necessary for encryption.
 Exactly the same as DES_encrypt.m otherwise.